khajash/language-models/README.md

 $$

 **Operations**
-1. **Linear** - Linearly project QKV each with its own set of weights
+1. **Linear** - Linearly project QKV each with its own set of weights.
+Do not use an activation fucntion here.
    - This is where we project into different subspaces and learn alignment for different representations
 2. **Scaled Dot-Procduct Attention** - For each projected version, perform the scaled dot-product attention function in parallel
 3. **Concat** - Concatenate all of the scaled dot-product attention heads $(\text{head}_1, \dots,\text{head}_h)$
-4. **Linear** - Project the concatenated heads back to the size of $d_\text{model}$ to produce the final values
+4. **Linear** - Project the concatenated heads back to the original space to produce the final values

 <br>

 **Why Multi-head attention?**
- - Can jointly attend to different representation subspaces at different positions
+ - Word representations encode many different characteristics of the word.
+A single Scaled Dot-Product Attention layer would only be able to query these characteristics in one shot.
+E.g. maybe it determines its a verb but not that its past tense.
+ - Multi-Head Attention applies multiple linear transformations to the $\mathbf{Q}, \mathbf{K}, \mathbf{V}$- allowing the model to apply many different projections of the word representations into different subspaces, each focusing on a subset of the word’s characteristics
  - Vaswani et al. (2017) used $h=8$ parallel attention layers
      - $d_k = d_v = d_{\text{model}} / h = 64$
  - Due to reduced dimension of each head, total computation cost is similar to that of a single-head attention with full dimensionality